⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Channel Development

-Sales of Starbucks-branded consumer products like packaged coffee, K-Cup pods, and ready-to-drink beverages through grocery stores and other retail channels.
+Sales of packaged coffee, ready-to-drink beverages, and single-serve products through retail channels.

 🎯 WHY THIS MATTERS